thomasgladwin/teg_actorCritic/README.md

 # teg_actorCritic
-Actor-Critic reinforcement learning models with a toy environment.
+Actor-Critic reinforcement learning model with a toy environment.

 Practice project for Sutton & Barto.
 The model uses linear parameterizations for values and preferences.
 The code uses separate classes to make the separation of information between elements clear: the Environment (which responds to actions with state features and rewards), the Critic (which receives rewards and features from the Environment and bootstrap-learns state-value functions) and the Actor (which receives state features from the Environment and Temporal Difference signals from the critic and bootstrap-learns state-action preferences).
 There's also a Simulation class for convenience.